The Brain Tumor Sequence Registration (BraTS-Reg) Challenge: Establishing Correspondence Between Pre-Operative and Follow-up MRI Scans of Diffuse Glioma Patients: Challenge Description

-The test data is not intended to be publicly released at any point.
-The participants are asked to containerize (e.g., docker\slash singularity containers) their algorithms and submit these containers to the organizers for evaluation and ranking.
-The challenge organizers will run all the methods on the test data using their own existing computational infrastructure.
-This will enable confirmation of reproducibility and maximization of the use of these algorithms towards offering publicly available solutions for this problem.
-Specific instructions for creating docker\slash singularity containers of uniform API for this challenge will be provided, similarly to what was previously done for other challenges\footnote{\url{https://github.com/BraTS}}.
+The participants were requested to containerize their methods using Singularity containers\footnote{\url{https://docs.sylabs.io/guides/3.5/user-guide/introduction.html}} and submit them to the challenge organizers for evaluation and ranking.
+The organizers ran all the methods on the test data using their own computational infrastructure.
+This enabled confirmation of reproducibility and maximization of the use of these algorithms towards offering publicly available solutions for this problem.
+Detailed and specific instructions for creating singularity containers of uniform Application Programming Interface (API) for this challenge were provided \footnote{\url{https://github.com/satrajitgithub/BraTS_Reg_submission_instructions}}.
+There were some differences in the testing phase of ISBI and MICCAI as follows:

+\begin{itemize} \item ISBI BraTS-Reg Challenge\\ The testing cohort consisted of $43$ scan pairs.
+Participants were asked to containerize their algorithms such that they produced i) warped landmark locations in the $B$ scan and ii) determinant of the Jacobian of displacement field. \item MICCAI BraTS-Reg Challenge\\ We included seven additional heavily annotated cases (upto 50 landmarks) in the testing set leading to a total of 50 cases.
+Also, instructions to prepare the containers were updated such that they should produce the following additional outputs along with the i) and ii) above: \begin{itemize} \item Forward and backward displacement fields. \item Follow-up sequences registered to baseline sequences. \item \verb=apply_deformation()= python function to apply a user-specified deformation field on any given input image or segmentation mask and return the output image or mask. \end{itemize} Having the additional outputs like the displacement field and the \verb=apply_deformation()= function gives flexibility in using these containers for additional analyses and applications. \end{itemize}